This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 All exercise requires consistency to see improvement, and strengthening your pelvic floor is no exception.
 Setting aside a regular time for your exercises can make it much more likely you’ll keep up with the routine and do each contraction correctly.
 Take 5 minutes for yourself each day and complete your routine.

 As soon as you wake up in the morning is an ideal time, since your pelvic floor muscles are well rested.
 You’ll be surprised at how easy it is to stick to your routine if you just schedule in a little “me time” for your Kegels.
+It’s easy to Kegel exercises when you have a handful of spare minutes.

 8) Giving Up Before Seeing Results